 A Lack of Additional Value

 If your business doesn’t provide enough additional value, consumers will go somewhere else.
-For example, customers will buy from another website over yours up to 90% of the time if the competition offers free shipping and you don’t.
+For example, customers will buy from another website over yours up to 90% of the time if the competitor offers free shipping and you don’t.
 Pay attention to what your rivals offer so that you offer the right incentives to your customers.

 And don’t assume that lowering prices is sufficient.
 Businesses should determine the elasticity of their prices.
 Don’t lower the price to the point that customers worry about its quality, and don’t raise prices to the point that it hurts sales.